Eligible professional drivers have an increased demerit points limit of 14 points.

 Verification of your application

-Roads and Maritime Services may check the information you provide on your declaration.
+Roads and Maritime may check the information you provide on your declaration.
 This means that your employer can be contacted about what you are employed to do, the hours you work and to verify that you are paid for that work.
-RMS can also confirm that the Driver Authority issued to bus, taxi or hire car drivers is valid and current.
+We can also verify that the Driver Authority issued to bus, taxi or hire car drivers is valid and current.

 Important: Providing false information is a criminal offence.
-If the information you provide is found to be false, Roads and Maritime may request the Police to prosecute.
+If the information you provide is found to be false, we may request the Police to prosecute.
 Heavy penalties, including a term of imprisonment, may be imposed by a court on conviction for the offence.
-Roads and Maritime can also suspend your licence.
+We can also suspend your licence.

 If your application is successful